 Yes, you’re right.
 Justin Bieber is just begging for the Friday 5 treatment.
 However, this week the Friday 5 takes a serious turn.
 Earlier this week word got out that University of Pennsylvania runner Madison Holleran took her own life.
 It was devastating news.
 It hit close to home for me.
 As many of you know, Cinnamon and I are a suicide survivors, losing our dad when we were children.
-As an adult, I’ve struggled with depression from time to time and like many of you with similar struggles, running has helped me battle this disorder and to mostly keep it at bay.
+I know many people who struggle with depression from time to time, and many who find running has helped them battle this disorder and to mostly keep it at bay.

 But running can do more than alleviate depression’s symptoms or keep it from creeping back.
 Our running can tell us if we might be suffering from depression and give us clues that it’s time to get some help to heal.
 Today’s Friday 5 is here to help you know when your running is telling you it’s time to seek help for depression.

 1. You feel unmotivated to run.
 Normally you can’t wait to get your run on!
 But when you’re depressed, it can be hard to get excited about even your most favoritest activities.